Python-SIP/sip/sphinx/directives.rst

 code that implements the buffer interface of Python v3.
 If Python v2 is being used then this is ignored.

-The following variables are made available to the handwritten code:
+The variables that are made available to the handwritten code depend on whether or not the limited Python API is enabled or not.
+The following variables are made available:

 Py_buffer \*sipBuffer
-    This is a pointer to the Python buffer structure.
+    When the use of the limited API is disabled, this is a pointer to the Python buffer structure.

 *type* \*sipCpp
     This is a pointer to the structure or class instance.
 Its *type* is a